 Countdown to Brexit

-Once again Brexit looms, only this time around, the person in charge is truly determined to make it happen, and appears hell-bent on doing so at whatever cost.
+Once again Brexit looms, only this time around, the person in charge will make it happen, and appears hell-bent on doing so at whatever cost.

-The so-called ‘Brexit deal’ now seems little more than a distant memory, and all British nationals living in Spain should, understand, plan and do what they need to do to secure their position in Spain.
+The slim chances of a second referendum or cancelling of Brexit, are well and truly gone, and all British nationals living in Spain should understand, plan and do what they need to do to secure their position in Spain.
+Deal or no deal.

 Fortunately for British Nationals in Spain, the Spanish Government has made clear in it’s ‘No Deal Brexit’ contingency plan, how it plans to treat Brits in Spain.